-The Social Security Administration (SSA) determines if you have worked enough to qualify for SSD by converting your earnings into work credits.
+The Social Security Administration (SSA) determines whether you have worked enough to qualify for SSDI by converting your earnings into work credits.
 The dollar amount it takes to earn one work credit is calculated annually.
-In the year 2013, you must earn $1,160 to get one Social Security work credit, or $4,640 to get the maximum four credits for the year.
-It doesn't matter in which quarter you did the work.
-Previously (before 1978), a credit was equal to having worked for one quarter in which you earned at least $50.
+And you can earn up to four work credits each year.

-|21 through 24||6||1.5|
+|21 through 27||6||1.5|

 |62 or older||40||10|

 The amount needed to earn one work credit changes each year.
 To calculate how many work credits you have, you'll need to look back at your earnings record.